QuentinNev/WGM/README.md

 ### Availability Calendar

-- Monthly view of the current month
+- Monthly view with navigation between months
 - Each day shows availabilities as emojis + count per game (e.g. ⚔️ 3 · 🃏 1)
-- Filter by game
+- Filter by game, toggle to show/hide your own availabilities
+- Only pending (not yet matched) availabilities are listed
 - Click a day → detailed list of availabilities for that day

 ### Creating an Availability

 - Date
 - Time slot (start / end)
-- Game
+- Game — pick an existing one or create a new game on the fly (name + emoji picker)
 - Format
 - Army
 - Free text field for details (skill level, location, points format...)

-### Viewing & Contacting
+### Offers

+- From a day's detail, send an **offer** on an availability (your army + an optional message)
+- The availability's owner receives an **email notification** including your contact details
+- Offers appear on the owner's profile page, under the matching availability
-- Click an availability → detailed view
+- Accepting an offer marks both the offer and the availability as `accepted`

+### Profile Page

-- **Contact** button → reveals the player's contact details (email or phone)
+- Edit your pseudo and contact details
+- List of your availabilities (upcoming / past), editable and deletable
+- Review and accept the offers you received

 ---